titusdecali/Blueframe/README.md

 # Blueframe - SCSS Front-end Framework

-Blueframe is an ultra light-weight frontend SCSS framework that provides a simple base to build your own custom framework from.
+   Blueframe is an ultra light-weight frontend SCSS framework brought to you by Blueprint.vc.
+Blueframe is great for building smaller projects, or as a base to begin creating your own custom framework from.
 It consists of css resets and short, easy to understand utility classes.
-Class names have been adopted from the best css frameworks including Skeleton and Boostrap, while adding a few new ones for convenience or faster typing.
+Class names have been adopted from the best css frameworks including Skeleton and Boostrap (minus the weight), while adding a few new ones for convenience or faster typing.
+It does not require any addition dependancies or script imports.

    After modifying the `/base/variables` file and adding your custom colors and responsive break points to match your project's styleguide, you can then add any new custom classes to the `/modules/project.scss` file.
 This let's you continue to build your own custom framework for use across projects, while maintaining project-specific classes to a single file.

 Check the `/base/.utils.scss` file to see how you can quickly add utility classes to your HTML quickly.